demisto/content/Packs/Ansible_Powered_Integrations/Integrations/Linux/README.md

 ### linux-replace
 ***
-Replace all instances of a particular string in a file using a back-referenced regular expression Further documentation availiable at https://docs.ansible.com/ansible/2.9/modules/replace_module.html
+Replace all instances of a particular string in a file using a back-referenced regular expression Further documentation available at https://docs.ansible.com/ansible/2.9/modules/replace_module.html

 #### Base Command